Relaxed-Theme/relaxed-terminal-themes/readme.md

 # Relaxed

-> A relaxed theme to take a more relaxed view of thing.
+> A relaxed theme to take a more relaxed view of things.
 For iTerm, Hyper, the macOS Terminal and a bunch of others.

 Available for: